pahud/awslogs/README.md

-## AWS Cloudwatch Log agent for Docker
+## AWS CloudWatch Logs agent for Docker

 This is the Docker image for [AWS CloudWatch Logs agent](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/AgentReference.html) for AWS ECS.